mystery-z/cli-chat-p2p/README.md

 Just for simplicity, I made the string mutable just because then we can reuse the variable, and this is also appr more efficient for memory.

-Btw, std::io is a default in Rust, and is included so we probs don’t need to install anything for this
+Also, std::io is a default in Rust, and is included so we probs don’t need to install anything for this

-This is encoded it in UTF-08 format, since we probs aren’t gonna be typing japanese or chinese UTF-08 suits most of our needs (english, french and korean).
-We don’t need to do any extra code because by default, Rust encodes strings in UTF-08
+This is encoded it in UTF-08 format.

 ### From input to .json file

-Again, it’s notRamji in notReady’s class typin

 I found two options for this: we can either follow [this](https://www.educba.com/rust-json/) tutorial